Welcome to the Faculty Info Page for Disability Services

 - If a student is caught cheating or violating a testing center rule (e.g. as having a cell phone with them during the exam), the exam will be taken up and returned as is with a message to the faculty member about the violation.
 The issue will then need to be resolved between the student and professor directly.

-- Taking an exam on a different day (or having more days to study) is not an accommodation.
-The only time CAS allows for taking exams at different times/days than the class is when there is a schedule conflict (back to back classes, labs, etc.) that would not allow for the student to utilize their extra time.
+- Taking an exam on a different day (or having more time to study) is not an accommodation.
+The only time CAS allows for taking exams at different times/days than the class is when there is a schedule conflict (back-to-back classes, labs, etc.) or a predetermined need for flexibility based on a student’s disability.

 - CAS will never move an exam without a professor’s permission, even if the student is sick.
-CAS will always tell the student that an email or phone call must be received from the professor in order for an exam to be moved.
+CAS will always tell the student that explicit professor approval is needed for any exam scheduling changes.

 Note Taking Accommodations: